Inference After Ranking with Applications to Economic Mobility: Introduction

+Finally, we conduct an extensive simulation study comparing our methods to existing approaches in the literature, namely projection inference as defined in \cite{andrewsetal2023}, the locally simultaneous approach of \cite{ZrnicFithian2024}, and a recent approach due to \cite{ZrnicFithian2024WP}.
+Our methods are able to outperform these existing methods across a broad range of simulation designs, both in terms of reducing over-coverage and in reducing confidence set length.
+In particular, our methods reduce over-coverage error by up to 96\%, and reduce confidence set length by up to 27\% relative to projection inference.
+We also reduce over-coverage error by up to 71\% and length by up to 11\% relative to locally simultaneous inference.

-The paper is organized as follows: In section \ref{sec:Setup}, we formally introduce the inference on multiple winners problem and present three empirically-relevant, specialized settings.
-In section \ref{sec:Microcredit_Application_Section}, we revisit the microcredit literature to investigate issues of external validity and illustrate the failure of traditional multiple testing corrections in the inference on multiple winners setting.
-In section \ref{sec:existing_approaches}, we provide a more detailed discussion of the approaches to the inference on winners problem, and demonstrate that they may fail in the inference on multiple winners problem.
-In section \ref{two-step}, we construct the two-step approach to inference on multiple winners, and provide analytical results comparing its performance to the projection approach to inference.
-In section \ref{Neighborhood_Effects_Application_Section}, we apply our two-step approach to inference to the CMTO program, evaluating neighborhood effects in selected census tracts.
-Finally, in section \ref{Simulation Study}, we present the results from a simulation study comparing the performance of the two-step and projection approaches to inference in a range of synthetic, simulation designs.
-In the appendix, we provide proofs, supplemental results, and a two-step approach to a slight generalization of the inference on multiple winners problem.
+The paper is organized as follows: In section \ref{sec:Setup}, we formally introduce the problem of inference after ranking and present four empirically-relevant settings to which it applies.
+In section \ref{sec:two-step}, we develop the two-step approach to inference after ranking and discuss its extensions.
+In section \ref{sec:existing_approaches}, we provide a more detailed discussion of existing approaches to the problem of inference after ranking, outline some of their shortcomings, and provide some results comparing our two-step approach to inference to these existing methods.
+In section \ref{sec:JOBSTART_Application_Section}, we revisit the JOBSTART demonstration and compare different approaches to inference.
+In section \ref{sec:Neighborhood_Effects_Application_Section}, we apply our two-step inferences to the CMTO program, evaluating neighborhood effects in selected census tracts.
+Finally, in section \ref{sec:Simulation_Study_Main}, we present the results from a simulation study comparing the performance of the two-step and projection approaches to inference in a range of synthetic, simulation designs.
+In the supplemental material, we describe further approaches in the literature, provide proofs and supplemental results, and provide results from an expanded simulation study.